theshevon/book-of-shevon-v1/README.md

 ### Tech Stack

-• NodeJS
+* NodeJS
-• Express
+* Express
-• MongoDB
+* MongoDB
-• Bootstrap
+* Bootstrap

 ### Features

-• Simplistic UI with a different style for each web page.
+* Simplistic UI with a different style for each web page.
-• There is also an admin portal so that I could dynamically add the repositories that I want, along with an image, to the 'code' page.
+* There is also an admin portal so that I could dynamically add the repositories that I want, along with an image, to the **code** page.

-### Build Status
+### Build Status - *Incomplete*

-Incomplete- some features, such as the image upload, were hacked together and so need refactoring.
-Furthermore, information on the static parts of the website need to be added/ updated.
+Certain features, such as image upload, were hacked together and so need refactoring.
+Furthermore, information on the static pages of the website need to be added/ updated.